Zachary-Benning/code_tober/README.md

+Rebel to rejection.
+Reject to be a renegade.
+CODE_TOBER

 Simple -Blog- covering my fun coding practice experience during the month of october.

 The vast majority of these problems come from a collection of websites and textbooks that I have.